How to make cooking every night of the week as stress-free and enjoyable as possible.

 Veg basket: onions, garlic, potatoes.

-- Keep fresh chilli (whole) and ginger (whole and peeled) in the freezer.
+- Keep fresh chilli (whole) and ginger (whole and peeled – the easiest way to peel ginger is to scrape the skin off with a teaspoon) in the freezer.
 You can take them out, leave them for five minutes to warm a little, and then chop or grate as normal.

 - You can portion up cake, whipped-cream filling and all, and wrap in tinfoil and freeze.
 It defrosts very well.